RNA interference: Medications

 In 2019, the FDA and EMA approved givosiran for the treatment of adults with acute hepatic porphyria (AHP).
 The FDA also granted givosiran a breakthrough therapy designation, priority review designation, and orphan drug designation for the treatment of acute hepatic porphyria (AHP) in November 2019.
 By 2020, givosiran received EMA approval.
 Givosiran is an siRNA that breaks down aminolevulinic acid synthase 1 (ALAS1) mRNA in the liver.
 Breaking down ALAS1 mRNA prevents toxins (responsible for neurovisceral attacks and AHP disease) such as aminolevulinic acid (ALA) and porphobilinogen (PBG) from accumulating.
 To facilitate entry into the cytoplasm, givosiran uses GalNAc ligands and enters into liver cells.
 The medication is administered subcutaneously by a healthcare professional with dosing based on body weight.
 Warnings and precautions include risk of anaphylactic reactions, hepatic toxicity, renal toxicity and injection site reactions.

 Lumasiran was approved as a siRNA-based medication in 2020 for use in both the European Union and the United States.
 This medication is used for the treatment of primary hyperoxaluria type 1 (PH1) in pediatric and adult populations.
 The drug is designed to reduce hepatic oxalate production and urinary oxalate levels through RNAi by targeting hydroxyacid oxidase 1 (HAO1) mRNA for breakdown.
 Lowering HAO1 enzyme levels reduces the oxidation of glycolate to glyoxylate (which is a substrate for oxalate).
 Lumasiran is administered subcutaneously by a healthcare professional with dosing based on body weight.
 Data from randomized controlled clinical trials indicate that the most common adverse reaction that was reported was injection site reactions.
 These reactions were mild and were present in 38 percent of patients treated with lumasiran.

+In 2022, the FDA and EMA approved vutrisiran for the treatment of adults with hereditary transthyretin mediated amyloidosis with polyneuropathy stage 1 or 2.
+Vutrisiran is designed to break down the mRNA that codes for transthyretin.

 Other investigational drugs using RNAi that are being developed by pharmaceutical companies such as Arrowhead Pharmaceuticals, Dicerna, Alnylam Pharmaceuticals, Amgen, and Sylentis.
 These medications cover a variety of targets via RNAi and diseases.